 The Antietam Valley Community Partnership (AVCP) was founded to improve the quality of life in the Antietam Valley, which includes the Boroughs of Mount Penn and Saint Lawrence, the Township of Lower Alsace, and the immediately surrounding area.

 AVCP has big plans for enriching our community.
 We are interested in improving access to quality community recreation for children and adults, as well as working to identify ways to “shine the light” on the many positive characteristics of the Antietam Valley.
 We support community enrichment and economic development projects, especially those that impact the quality of life for families and residents.
-Finally, we are committed to maintaining close working partnerships with other organizations in the community, including the Antietam Valley Recreation & Community Center, the Mount Penn Area Business Association, local sports leagues, religious organizations and other groups.
+Finally, we are committed to maintaining close working partnerships with other organizations in the community, including the including the Antietam Valley Recreation & Community Center, Recreation Commission of the Antietam Valley, local sports leagues, religious organizations, and other groups.

-AVCP is governed by a board of directors with includes formal representation from each of the three municipalities in the area, as well as the Antietam School District.
+AVCP is governed by a board of directors which includes representation from municipalities in the area, as well as the Antietam School District, and the offices of Representative Mark Rozzi and Senator Judy Schwank.
 Formal representation on the board allows each of those organizations to inform and cooperate with AVCP activities and plans.
-The board has seats for 21 members, each of whom pledges to make a personal financial contribution to AVCP’s work.
+The board has seats for 21 members, each of whom pledges to make a personal financial contribution to AVCPʼs work.

 One of AVCPʼs main objectives is to build pride in the Antietam Valley through the development of community events.
 From our first events in 2011, our initial year, AVCP has worked hard to develop and create special events for families living in the area.